BrunoFtti/immfly_backend_test/README.md

 ---

 ## Additional information requested
-- SQL: experience with MySQL
+- SQL: 1 year of experience with MySQL.
-- NoSQL: experience with MongoDB
+- NoSQL: 2 years of experience with MongoDB.
 - RabbitMQ: I've used it mostly as a consumer, but also handled message manual reinsertions and acknowledgements.
 Used it for 2 years.
 - Git: more than 7 years of experience.